 We recommend you to pay particular attention to the integrations aspect.
 The reason this aspect merits special attention is that various integrations enable you to extend already existing functionality dramatically.
 Thus for you, that would be beneficial to learn how things are going with integrations to be fully prepared for what to expect from the e-commerce solutions you chose.

 Magento has an impressive collection of free and premium extensions, plugins and modules.
-However, the installation process is rough and a bit stressful because it requires a strong knowledge of the Magento structure, which may seem a bit complex and intricate to an inexperienced user.
+However, the installation process is rough and a bit stressful because it requires a strong knowledge of the Magento structure.
+Thus, it may seem a bit complex and intricate to an inexperienced user.

 Shopify, in its turn, has a comparatively poor assortment of applications and plugins.
 However, the installation process is very smooth and can be successfully completed by a non-tech-savvy person.